GiorgiKalatozi/design-patterns/README.md

 ---

 DIP is a powerful principle that contributes to building maintainable, scalable, and flexible software architectures.
 It plays a vital role in achieving a robust and adaptable design.

+Association
+In object-oriented general software design, the relationship between one object's functionality and another's is known as an association.
+Note that an association between two objects is not the same thing as inheritance between two classes.
+Association means that one object uses another object or a function/method in that other object.
+In other words, association is defined as the relationship between objects when one object has one or more references to other objects.

+Below are the core differences between association and inheritance:

+Inheritance implies that two objects are the same type of object.
+One object just happens to be either a more generalized or more specific version of the other object.
+Association occurs between two different objects.

+Inheritance is said to be an IS-A relationship whereas association is known as a HAS-A relationship.

+The modality of inheritance depends on the programming language features.
+For example, Java does not support multiple inheritance, but C++ does.
+On the other hand, any language can have one-to-one, one-to-many, and many-to-many associations between objects.
+There are two types of associations between objects: composition and aggregation.
+Let's understand what those are.

+Composition
+Composition is a form of association that occurs when an object's life is tightly bound to another object's life.
+When the main object dies (i.e., is deleted), all the objects that are associated with that object also die.
+This means that the referenced object is solely contained by the referring object.

+There are a lot of real-life examples of composition in OOP.
+We are going to present the most used composition example here: the Vehicle example.

+// Vehicle.js
+class Vehicle {
+constructor() {
+this.wheels = Array(4).fill(new Wheel());
+this.doors = Array(4).fill(new Door());
+this.seats = Array(4).fill(new Seat());
+}

+    mode(a, b) {
+        // Moving
+    }

+}

+// index.js
+const vehicle = new Vehicle();
+// Do something with Vehicle
+// The Wheel, Door, and seats will be garbage collected when they're no longer in use

+Note that you cannot keep the Door or any other object alive after destroying the Vehicle object.
+This is why it's called composition: the Vehicle class/object is composed of Doors, Wheels, and Seats.

+Composition is a stronger form of Aggregation, where the contained class has a strong lifecycle dependency on the container class.
+If the container is destroyed, the contained class is also destroyed.
+Composition: This is a stronger form of association where a "whole" class owns its "part" classes.
+When the whole object is destroyed, its parts are also destroyed automatically.
+This represents a "has-a" relationship.
+For example, a car class might be composed of wheel, engine, and seat classes.
+The car owns these parts and manages their lifecycle.
+Composition is a Has-A relationship between classes where both classes are dependent on each other.
+One object cannot exist without the existence of another object.
+For example, the relation between Laptop and its Processor.
+A laptop cannot exist without its processor.

+Aggregation represents a "has-a" relationship where one class contains another class, but the contained class can exist independently.
+It's a weaker form of association.
+Aggregation is a Has-A relationship between two objects where each object can exist without another object.
+In other words, these objects are independent
+Aggregation: Similar to composition, but the "part" objects have their own independent lifecycles.
+They are simply used by the "whole" object but can exist without it.
+For example, a library class might aggregate various book objects.
+The library uses the books but they can exist and be used elsewhere as well.

+Dependency represents a "uses-a" relationship where one class depends on another class, but there is no ownership or containment involved.
+Changes in one class may affect the other, but they are independent entities.

+the term "dependency" implies that one component relies on another.
+It signifies a relationship where a change in one component can affect the behavior or state of another.

+"Dependency injection" is a specific technique for implementing dependency relationships.
+It involves injecting dependencies into a class from the outside rather than letting the class create them internally.
+This can be achieved through constructor injection, method injection, or property injection.

+"dependency relationship" is a general term referring to any situation where one piece of code relies on another, while "dependency injection" is a specific technique for managing dependencies by injecting them from the outside.
+Dependency injection is a means of implementing dependency relationships in a way that promotes flexibility and maintainability, especially in the context of Inversion of Control.

+Inheritance is an Is-A relationship between classes where parent class is a general class and child class is a specific class.
+For example, the relation between cat, dog, and its general class, which is animal.
+An animal can be specified as a cat or dog.
+Cat and dog can be generalized as an animal.

+This is an "is-a" relationship where a child class inherits properties and methods from its parent class.
+It's like saying "a dog is-a mammal".
+The child class can then specialize or override the inherited behavior to fulfill its specific needs.
+This promotes code reuse and eliminates the need to re-write common functionalities.